sgh304/Candi/readme.md

 # Candi
-An open-source API for accessing information about US political candidates.
+An open-source API for accessing information about US political candidates

 ## What is Candi?